Partial separability and symplectic-Haantjes manifolds: Partial separability

-We shall propose a definition of partial separability ($\mathcal{P}$-separability) inspired by the original theory of Jacobi.
+We shall propose a definition of partial separability inspired by the original theory of Jacobi.
 In essence, we require that, given a Hamiltonian system, the corresponding Hamilton-Jacobi equations decouple into a system of PDEs, each of them depending on a different subset of independent variables.
-More precisely, we have the following \begin{definition}[$\mathcal{P}$-separability] We shall say that a $2n$-dimensional Hamiltonian system with Hamiltonian function $H$ is partially separable if there exist:
+More precisely, we have the following \begin{definition}[Generalized Separation Equations] We shall say that a $2n$-dimensional Hamiltonian system with Hamiltonian function $H$ is partially separable if there exist: